Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How are the services of insurance intermediaries regulated in your jurisdiction?

 Insurance mediation activities are subject to Law 1569/1985 and Presidential Decree 190/2006, which transposed the EU Insurance Mediation Directive (2002/92/EC) into Greek law.
 Brokers, agents, subagents and coordinators of intermediaries are active in the Greek market, of which the three latter categories represent the client.
-They are admitted through examinations and registered.
+They are admitted through examinations and registered in specific registers.

 What tax liabilities arise in the conduct of (re)insurance business?

 In Greece, premiums are subject to indirect taxation and insurance money is subject to stamp duty.
-Premiums are not subject to value added tax, but are subject to a turnover tax (‘premium tax’) of variable size depending on the insurance class, and constitute a burden on the policyholder, which pays the tax on the payment of the premium.
+Premiums are not subject to value added tax, but are subject to a turnover tax (‘premium tax’) of variable size depending on the insurance class, which constitutes a burden on the policyholder and is paid together with the premium.
 The collected tax is then paid to the fiscal authority by the insurer.
 Some types of insurance are exempt from premium tax (eg, life insurance with a duration of more than 10 years).
 Reinsurance premiums are not subject to premium tax.

 Policies sold by European Economic Area insurers by way of freedom of services are subject to Greek indirect taxation, and a local tax representative shall be appointed.